jasonbrianhall/sudoku_solver/README.md

 # Sudoku Solver

-An interactive command-line Sudoku solver implemented in both C++ and Python, featuring a user-friendly ncurses interface for puzzle input and visualization.
+An interactive Sudoku solver implemented in both C++ and Python, featuring a user-friendly ncurses interface for puzzle input and visualization.
 The C++ implementation offers robust solving capabilities with multiple advanced techniques, while the Python version serves as a basic prototype.

+Their are two main C++ versions, a CLI version written in Ncurses and a GUI version designed for Microsoft Windows.
+The C++ Windows/CLI versions can also generate puzzles to be solved.

 ## Features